 Next week, Martin Johnson, the manager of the England rugby team, has to cut his current squad of 40 players down to the final 30 who will travel to New Zealand for the forthcoming World Cup.

 A few years ago, I attended a lunch at which Sir Clive Woodward was guest speaker.
 He was the England manager for the World Cups of 1999 and 2003 and was faced with the same decision then as Johnson faces next week.

 Sir Clive spoke very eloquently on the subject of leadership, teamwork and human behaviour.
-Read more on A rugby lesson for English rioters…
+Read more on What politicians could learn from rugby (and the Marines)…